Primož Repar: Work

 As an independent researcher and head of professional programs at the Central European Research Institute Søren Kierkegaard collaborates and occasionally lectures at many European universities and institutes, and his Existential Revolution has so far been published in five languages (English, French, Slovak, Polish and Slovene).
 He also published the first monographies of Søren Kierkegaard in Slovene language in two books: Kierkegaard – the Question of Choice and Kierkegaard – Existential Communication.
 In 2018, he attended the 24th World Philosophical Congress in Beijing, China, where he lectured on the "Politics of Love" and co-organized lectures in the field of tables related to Kierkegaard's thought.

 Some of his books were nominated for the highest national awards for literature or essayistic books (2001 – award of Marjan Rožanc, 2008 – award of Simon Jenko).
 As editor and publisher he was awarded at the International Publishers Meeting in Croatia (Put u središte Europe, 2007) as the best editor/publisher of the year, as editor and poet also in Romania (Arad, 2011), as editor and international collaborator in Bosnia and Hercegovina (Banja Luka, 2013).
 He has received a special award of dean of Faculty of Arts Constantine the Philosopher University in Nitra, Slovakia.
-In march of 2014 he received a medallion of St. Olaf College (Minnesota, USA) for excellent organisation of 4th International Philosophical Symposium od Miklavž Ocepek in honor of the bicentennial of the birth of Søren Kierkegaard that took place in 2013 in Slovenia.
+In March of 2014 he received a medallion of St. Olaf College (Minnesota, USA) for excellent organisation of 4th International Philosophical Symposium od Miklavž Ocepek in honor of the bicentennial of the birth of Søren Kierkegaard that took place in 2013 in Slovenia.

 He has compiled or edited several anthologies of poetry in Slovene, international editions and the Montenegrin language, as well as Slovene contemporary philosophy in the Czech language (Nová oikonomie vztahů).
 He also edited the Slovenian bibliography on Kierkegaard for the world edition at Routledge (2017).
 His 14 books and independent monographs have so far been published in Slovene, Slovak, Czech, English, French, Croatian, Montenegrin, Serbian, Macedonian, Polish, Hungarian and Danish.
 In addition to Danish, he translates professional and literary texts from Croatian, Serbian, Slovak, Czech, English and Norwegian.

+Personal life

+From 2001 to 2015 he was married to the poet Stanislava Repar.